ccb-hms/edw_acs/README.md

     -v sqldata1:/var/opt/mssql \
     -d \
     --rm \
-    mcr.microsoft.com/azure-sql-edge:latest
+    mcr.microsoft.com/mssql/server:2019-latest
     ```

-    This appears to work correctly with the Azure SQL Edge container by simply substituting `mcr.microsoft.com/azure-sql-edge:latest` for the image name.
+    This also appears to work correctly with the Azure SQL Edge container by substituting `mcr.microsoft.com/azure-sql-edge:latest` for the image name.

-    This command will bind mount two directories in the container: `/HostData` and `/var/opt/mssql`. `/var/opt/mssql` is the default location that SQL Server uses to store
+    The -v option will bind mount two directories in the container:
+    `/HostData` and `/var/opt/mssql`.
+    -`/var/opt/mssql` is the default location that SQL Server uses to store database files.
-    database files.
-By mounting a directory on your host (`/HostData`) as a data volume in your container, your database files will be persisted for future use even after the container is deleted.
-See [here](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-docker-container-configure?view=sql-server-ver16&pivots=cs1-bash) for more details.
+    -`/HostData` is a mounted directory linking the storage of the container to your local storage.
+In the above example `-v ~/Desktop/edw_acs_ETL:/HostData \`, The directory on my desktop where I want my files to be saved is `~/Desktop/edw_acs_ETL`.
+The `/HostData' directory is a data volume inside the container which, when data is saved to it, will now also save to your Desktop directory.
+See [here](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-docker-container-configure?view=sql-server-ver16&pivots=cs1-bash) for more documentation.

     the -e option sets environment variables inside the container that are used to configure SQL Server.